Basics of Probability and Statistics#

 Conclusion#

 That’s it!
 We’ve had our first taste of models and algorithms for discrete data.
-Though it may seem like a stretch to call a these basic distributions “models,” that’s exactly what they are.
-Likewise, the procedures we derived for computing the MLE of a Bernoulli distribution, constructing Wald confidence intervals, and Bayesian credible intervals are our first “algorithms.”
+It may seem like a stretch to call a basic distribution a “model,” but that’s exactly what it is.
+Likewise, the procedures we derived for computing the MLE of a Bernoulli distribution, and constructing Wald confidence intervals are our first “algorithms.”
 These will be our building blocks as we construct more sophisticated models and algorithms for more complex data.